Skip to main content

 Co-Ed Club Volleyball

 The Coed Volleyball Club Team seeks to provide a fun and competitive environment for those interested in organized volleyball.
-We will focus on building community through working together, collaborating to improve the individual skills of each team member, and providing a way for non-varsity athletes to P.E. credit.
+We will focus on building community through working together, collaborating to improve the individual skills of each team member, and providing a way for non-varsity athletes to obtain P.E. credit.
 The club is open to everyone, regardless of identity; we encourage individuals of all abilities and skill-levels to come practice and compete.
 Practices are held 2 to 3 times a week for 2-3 hours of practice.

 College Democrats